Fellowship Program

 Engage in monthly seminars, where fellows will present their work to receive valuable feedback and engage in stimulating discussion.

-Fellows will have the option to be matched with a senior mentor from our International Advisory Board or established practitioner partners.
+Junior fellows will have the option to be matched with a senior mentor from our International Advisory Board or established practitioner partners.

 TYPES OF FELLOWSHIPS

 Junior Fellows: Academic at the level of Master’s or Doctoral Student or Candidate.
-This fellowship is accompanied by a $1000 CAD payment to support their work.

 Fellows: Academic at the level of postdoctoral fellows, Assistant Professor, Lecturer, or the equivalent.
-Postdoctoral fellows or those in non-permanent employment situations may be awarded a $1000 CAD payment to support their work if funding permits.

 Senior Fellows: Academics at the level of Associate or Full Professor, Senior or Principal Lecturer, Reader, or the equivalent.

 Practitioner Fellows: Practitioners in a field related to electoral integrity at any stage of their career.
 This may include fellows from government, non-governmental, civil society, or industry.
-These fellows are not eligible for funding.

 IN ADDITION TO GENERAL FELLOWSHIPS, three NAMED FELLOWSHIPS ARE AVAILABLE: